jsv0ice/discord-news-bot/README.md

 - Go to the google developer's console and download your client secret json.
 - Rename it to client_secret.json
 - Store it in your data folder (the same place that your database will be stored)
-- When the bot first runs, it will give you a url to go to - you need to click this and sign in.
-This should only need to happen once, but if you notice errors around youtube, you may have to do this again in the future.
+- It is recommended that you run this locally first in a development environment to generate your oauth_token.json and then transfer both the client_secret.json and oauth_token.json to your production server.
+This removes the need to click the oauth link in an environment you may not have physical access to.

 ## Setup Server
 - Create a channel category called 'subscriptions'